stanford-rc/www.sherlock.stanford.edu/alphafold.md

     Although unmodified files are purged from `$SCRATCH` and `$GROUP_SCRATCH` every 90 days, Stanford Research Computing maintains a copy of the AlphaFold 3 databases within the Oak Common Datasets Repository.
-As you run AlphaFold, you can include a `dsync` in your scripts that compares your `$SCRATCH` databases with those on `$OAK` and automatically copies over any missing files.
+As you run AlphaFold, you can include a `dcp` in your scripts that compares your `$SCRATCH` databases with those on `$OAK` and automatically copies over any missing files.